networknt/light-doc/content/tutorial/rest/swagger/database/startdb.md

 ```

-In this step, let's first start the Mysql database and in the next step, we will setup the
-[database connection pool][] in our project.
+In this step, let's first start the MySQL database, and in the next step, we will set up the [database connection pool][] in our project.

 [database connection pool]: /tutorial/rest/swagger/database/connection-pool/